Entrees / Appetisers/ Lunch/ Recipes/ Snack/ Vietnamese

 • Be Quick – Dunk half the rice paper into the water and quickly rotate until the entire surface is covered.
 Don’t leave it in the water any longer than necessary, or they’ll become too sticky, flimsy and hard to work with.

 • Sauce Inside the Rolls – We’ve never seen this done anywhere else!
 If you’re eating the rolls straight away, why not slather plenty of the sauce between the herb and prawn layers.
 This way you’ll have extra delicious flavour in every bite, without needing to dip!
-Try it with the original peanut hoisin sauce, nuoc mam cham or our homemade umami sauce.
+Try it with the original peanut hoisin saucetamarind dipping sauce, nuoc mam cham or our homemade umami sauce.

 FAQs

-What are Vietnamese rice paper rolls called?
+What are Vietnamese rice paper rolls also known as?

 Can I make them in advance?

 ★ Did you make this recipe?
-Please leave a comment & star rating below!
+Please leave a comment and a star rating below!

-Vietnamese Rice Paper Rolls
+Vietnamese Rice Paper Rolls with Peanut Sauce

 Prep Time: 10 minutes